jina-ai/jina/.github/2.0/cookbooks/Document.md

 assert id(d) == id(d1)  # False
 ```

-You can update a `Document` partially according to another source `Document`,
+You can partially update a `Document` according to another source `Document`:

 ```python
 from jina import Document